 Thanks to reusing, sharing, and repairing things, fewer materials and production processes are needed.

-While circular economy sounds excellent in theory, it won’t be perfect in practice, too.
+While a circular economy sounds excellent in theory, it won’t be perfect in practice, too.

 Imagine the entire world sharing, reusing, repairing, and recycling every single thing.
 It sounds fantastic, but also a bit unrealistic.